Join our motley crew!

 Subscribe to The Broken Binnacle

-The slew of human affairs through history, philosophy, and culture from a young, Catholic perspective
+The slew of human affairs through history, philosophy, and culture

 People

-Acorn philosopher and amateur poet.
-Infected with a melancholic, and at times rebellious, Irish spirit.
-"The Christian ideal has not been tried and found wanting.
+Sauntering somewhere between philosophy and poetry | Heir to a melancholic and rebellious Irish spirit | "The Christian ideal has not been tried and found wanting.
 It has been found difficult; and left untried." ~ G.K.
 Chesterton

 "We are first given to be before we endeavor to be" - William Desmond